davegallant/site/content/post/running-k3s-in-lxc-on-proxmox.md

 <!--more-->

 It has been a while since I've actively used Kubernetes and wanted to explore the evolution of tools such as [Helm](https://helm.sh) and [Tekton](https://tekton.dev).
 I decided to deploy [K3s](https://k3s.io), since I've had success with deploying it on resource-contrained Raspberry Pis in the past.
 I thought that this time it'd be convenient to have K3s running in a LXC container on Proxmox.
 This would allow for easy snapshotting of the entire Kubernetes deployment.
-LXC containers also provide an efficient way to squeeze as much out of the machine resources as possible.
+LXC containers also provide an efficient way to use a machine's resources.

 ## What is K3s?